k0nze/k0nze/README.md

 My colleagues describe me as a detail-oriented analytical thinker with a passion for learning new things.
 I am a team player because I enjoy tackling challenges as a group and discussing problem solutions from different angles to learn from others and share my knowledge.

-I am currently working on my PhD thesis at the embedded systems group (Prof. Bringmann) at the University of Tübingen.

 I am currently working on my PhD thesis at the embedded systems group (Prof. Bringmann) at the [University of Tübingen](https://github.com/ekut-es).

 ## Find me elsewhere 🌍